ldesgoui/tf2-5cp-shotclock/README.md

 Make round timers shorter based on point control, reward points for map control whenever these timers run out.

+Basically:
+- Round starts with 5 minutes on the clock
+- Red caps middle, 2 minutes on the clock.
+If it runs out, round ends and Red gets 1 point.
+- Red caps enemy 2nd, 1 minutes on the clock.
+If it runs out, round ends and Red gets 2 point.
+- Red caps enemy last, they get 4 points.

 ## Usage:

 Put .smx file in tf/addons/sourcemod/scripting